 The FN FNC was adopted by the Belgian Armed Forces in 1989, as a service-wide replacement for the 7.62×51mm NATO FN FAL, after having been issued in small numbers to airborne infantry units for several years.
 It was dubbed as one of the best rifles ever made.

-Difference between AK 5 and FN FNC
+AK 5 vs. FN FNC

 The sights are a simple two-position flip with apertures for 250 and 400-meter ranges, and the front sight is hooded to reduce reflection.
 Optical and electro-optical sights can, of course, be fitted.
 The surface finish is for a gun of this type; the metal is first sand-blasted, then Parkerised, and finally has a coat of dark green enamel baked on.